As Kate Gosselin Returns To Television, Jon Gosselin Talks About Why They Got Divorced

 In fact, of all of Jon’s children, only Hannah spent his most recent birthday with him.

-I couldn't resist buying this shirt today…. it called to me, because I am what it says lol! #MomProbs ????#TiredAsAMother
+I couldn’t resist buying this shirt today…. it called to me, because I am what it says lol! #MomProbs????#TiredAsAMother

 A post shared by Kate Gosselin (@kateplusmy8) on

-It seems, however, that Kate Gosselin isn’t bothered at all by her ex-husband’s shenanigans, and his insistence on trying to be in the spotlight long after his time in the spotlight is over.
+It seems, however, that Kate Gosselin isn’t bothered at all by her ex-husband’s shenanigans and his insistence on trying to be in the spotlight long after his time in the spotlight is over.